The Ultimate Guide to NAATI

 NAATI stands for the National Accreditation Authority for Translators and Interpreters.

-The role of NAATI, according to the NAATI website is to:
+The role of NAATI, according to their website is to:

 maintain high national standards in translating and interpreting to enable the existence of a pool of accredited translators and interpreters responsive to the changing needs and demography of the Australian community.

 Basically, NAATI provides accreditation for translators and interpreters in Australia.
-NAATI is jointly owned by the Federal and state governments and ensures that Australia has a high-standard of language testing for translators and interpreters in an assortment of languages.
+They are jointly owned by the Federal and state governments and ensures that Australia has a high-standard of language testing for translators and interpreters in an assortment of languages.

-A NAATI accredited translator is a translator who holds either NAATI accreditation or recognition.
-A NAATI accredited translator is the only standard for translators and interpreters in Australia and is generally required or sought after by employers.
+A NAATI accredited translator is a translator who holds accreditation provided by NAATI.
+This accreditation is the only standard for translators and interpreters in Australia and is generally required or sought after by employers.
 Commonly, people call a NAATI accredited translator, a “NAATI translator”.

 What is a NAATI certified translation?